loafey/master-thesis/Thesis/6.0. Discussion/Future Work.typ

 It would also be beneficial to have access to contiguous data types such as arrays.
 In the paper "Linear types can Change the World" #todo[source] Wadler introduces a way to implement arrays which could perhaps be mimicked.

+When de-allocating memory for data types, it has to be done recursivly _if_ the the type is recursive.
+A simple free would not suffice for these.

 === Utilizing linearity for optimizations
 In other immutable languages such as Haskell, data is copied when